shamssar/shamssar/README.md

   <a href="https://github.com/shamssar">
     <img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"/>
   </a>
   <p>Likable and dedicated Full-stack web-developer using JavaScript, html, CSS, and NodeJS.
-Eager to offer superb coding and computer skills to help the organization I am working to grow its client base and increase customer satisfaction in the IT industry.</p>
+Eager to offer superb coding and computer skills to help the organization I am working for to grow its client base and increase customer satisfaction in the IT industry.</p>
 </div>

 <div align="center">